susiegriggo/Phynteny_transformer/README.md

 ## Acknowledgements
 Thankyou to Laura Inglis for designing the Phynteny logo!

-This model was trained using resources provided by the Pawsey Supercomputing Research Centre (Perth, Australia).
+Phynteny trained using resources provided by the Pawsey Supercomputing Research Centre (Perth, Australia) which is funded by the Australian Government.
+Analysis was performed using the Flinders University DeepThought High Performance Cluster (https://doi.org/10.
+25957/FLINDERS.HPC.DEEPTHOUGHT).

 ## Wow! how can I cite this?
 Preprint coming soon!!